Special Reports & Feature Stories!

 This photograph depicts an isolator terminated in a DCL “A” loop that’s wired incorrectly.

-You will note that, in both our wiring circuit diagrams, there is an additional isolator added to the mix, which the diagram in the 2006/2014 versions of the Installation Standard do not include.
+You will note that, in both our wiring circuit diagrams, there is an additional isolator added to the mix, which the diagram in the 2014 version of the Installation Standard does not include.
 This unit protects the return side riser between the common control and the last floor area.
 Please note that if the control panel’s DCL/PBR loop is equipped with on-board isolators, the first two units immediately shown in line from the common control (which we’ve highlighted in RED) are not required.
 Please ensure that the control panel’s documentation clearly identifies that the DCL/PBR loop is isolated (and indicates the configuration)!
+An exception to this rule exists where the manufacture may RECOMMEND the installation of isolators in this location as a means of preserving the integrity of the loop controller over the life of the fire alarm system.

 CLASS “A” LOOP RISER WITH CLASS “B” CONNECTED FIELD DEVICES:

-In order for isolators in this configuration to operate as intended, both “out” sides of the two isolators in the floor area are “T” tapped to the Class “B” wired devices on the floor.
+In order for isolators in this configuration to operate as intended, both “out” sides of the two isolators installed in the floor area are “T” tapped to the Class “B” wired devices on the floor.
+There is an additional wiring method which is perfectly suited to a control panel replacement within a building where a traditional conventionally zoned fire alarm system was installed.
+Both methods are illustrated in the diagram posted to this link.

 The testing methods vary slightly depending upon the type of isolator (as well as who manufactured it).
 It’s a good idea to have the installation instructions handy for the model of isolator you’re testing.
 This will usually include a recommended test procedure that might differ slightly from what you read here.